 The school council is made up of elected members from each class from Y3 – Y6 and meets once every half term.

-At Tower Bridge we have a group of children who help support the delivery and development of ICT within the School.
-Since their introduction in 2014, they have worked hard to improve not only their own subject knowledge but that of other pupils within the school.
+At Tower Bridge we have a group of children who help support the delivery and development of STEM subjects within the School.
+They work hard to improve not only their own subject knowledge but that of other pupils within the school.
 They are always on hand to support in lessons and at times run lunch clubs for children across the Key Stages.
-During Digital Leader meetings, the children are given the opportunity to try out new technology and software before it is introduced to the school, and are subsequently consulted as to whether it would fit within our curriculum.
+During STEM Leader meetings, the children are given the opportunity to try out new technology and software before it is introduced to the school, and are subsequently consulted as to whether it would fit within our curriculum.
 We believe it is important to take in and understand the views of the children as it is ultimately them who will gain and benefit the most from what we choose to introduce.

 This year, 4 Sports Leaders have been elected and will perform a great deal of different roles within the school community.